sdsdsdw/linked-blog-starter-md/italian/dictionary.md

 tu - you, you will
 sei - are you
 Roma - Rome
-sono - have, i have, is
+sono - have, i have, i s